Zamiell/isaac-faq/Storing-Data.md

 ## Serialization Into the "save#.Dat" Files

 Mods will contain a bunch of mod features, and each of these features is going to store stateful data.
-When the `MC_PRE_GAME_EXIT` callback fires, all of this data needs to be combined and written to disk (e.g. in the "save#.dat" file).
+When the `MC_PRE_GAME_EXIT` callback fires, all of this data needs to be combined and written to disk.

-Since the Isaac API offers a
+The Isaac API offers a `Mod.SaveData` method to store data into the "save#.dat" file.
+Since this method takes a string, you must first convert all of your data to a string.
+The naive way to accomplish to have every variable in the mod live on a shared table, and then use the output of `json.encode` to store.
+Easy!

-Again, the naive way to accomplish to have every variable in the mod live on a shared table, and then stick this table inside `json.encode`.
+However, this strategy has a few gotchas.
+Anything that is a type of `userdata` won't be serialized properly, such as a `Color`, `RNG`, or `Vector`.

 Serialization is a bit tricky.
 Booleans, strings, and numbers are fairly straightforward.
 But since mods will store tables within tables, we need to write a recursive deep-cloner that handles an arbitrary amount of depth.